op-amp/python-cheatsheets/py-Syntax.md

 ### Polymorphism

-If multiple types of objects share a same method, a common interface can be created by a `def` statement and used.
+If multiple types of objects share a same attribute, a common interface can be created by a `def` statement and used.

 ```python
 class A: